Carlo-pien/Projet_ML_2_MA1/README.md

 It must be run with GPUs and might not work and might not work with GPUs that have a lower amount of memory than the ones on *Google Colab*.
 It is also possible to train a model using the same parameters as our best model thanks to the `pretrained.ipynb` file, instead of downloading the best model, but it takes lots of hours to run it on ***Google Colab***.

+Note that if you want to run it directly on *Google Colab*, you can use the running.ipynb file on our drive for that.

 ### The nn.ipynb file